mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 **Branch setting:** This is the branch comment files will be sent to via pull requests.
 If you host your site on GitHub Pages it will likely be `master` unless your repo is setup as a project --- use `gh-pages` in that case.
 {: .notice--info}

-**Note:** Staticman is currently only compatible with GitHub based repositories.
-[Support for GitLab Pages](https://github.com/eduardoboucas/staticman/issues/22) is planned but not available yet.
+**Note:** Staticman is currently compatible with GitHub and GitLab based repositories.
+[Support for GitLab Pages](https://github.com/eduardoboucas/staticman/issues/22) is already available at [Staticman v3](https://github.com/eduardoboucas/staticman/pull/219).
 {: .notice--warning}

 **Staticman v1 (deprecated)**